stackrox/stackrox/README.md

 * Add registry integrations through UI
 * Add Clair integration through UI
-* If nothing is showing up, you may want to hit `reassess` just to reprocess all of the data
+* If nothing is showing up, you may want to hit "Reassess" just to reprocess all of the data

 ### Notes